Advocacy

 State

-• Continue funding for State CSBG Match at $15,446,684 for the biennium (matching fiscal year 2022 levels) prioritizing BIPOC and rural communities.
+• State CSBG Match at $5.275 million for 2024-25 (Matching FFY22 Levels) prioritizing BIPOC and rural communities.

 Federal